Open NowBusinessRound 2

 • Be the registered owner of a crewed aircraft operating under Visual Flight Rules (VFR) or Instrument Flight Rules (IFR)

-• Aircraft must be shown in an approved registration database, including the CASA Australian aircraft register, a CASA-managed registration database, or an approved Australian Sport Aviation organisation database
+• Aircraft must be shown in an approved registration database, including CASA registers or an approved Australian Sport Aviation organisation register

-• Purchase and/or install eligible equipment in the registered aircraft
+• Purchase and/or install eligible ADS-B equipment in the registered aircraft

-• If the aircraft previously received funding under ADS-B Round 1, eligibility is limited to equipment that adds ADS-B IN functionality not previously available, or an upgrade from an EC device to installed equipment
+• If the aircraft received a grant under ADS-B Round 1, eligibility is limited to equipment that adds ADS-B IN functionality not previously available, or an upgrade from an EC device to installed equipment

 4